Bobby Pacquiao: Other leagues

 In 2011, he and his brother Manny played for the MP Warriors in the Manny Pacquiao Basketball Cup, which featured teams such as BBEAL champion University of Baguio, runner-up University of the Cordilleras, Cordillera College from La Trinidad, Chesaa 2011 men's basketball champion Baguio College of Technology.
 On one of the games, he scored 10 points while Manny scored 124.
 The tournament was staged in the middle of Manny Pacquiao's preparation against Shane Mosley.

 In March 2013, his team the MP Warriors, then coached by Arvin Bonleon, won a P300,000 prize after defeating the Celebrity team led by Gerald Anderson.

 In 2014, the MP Warriors ruled the Kalilangan Festival Commercial basketball league in February by beating Kadayawan sa Dabaw Invitational Commercial champion Gold Star Davao.
 Pacquiao's team also finished first runner-up in the Araw ng Dabaw Invitational Open league in March.

 Politics

-On October 19, 2013, Pacquiao sought a seat in the village council of Labangal, where his wife Lorelei is barangay head.
-He won and became village councilor of Barangay Labangal.
-His wife was also re-elected as chairman of the same barangay.
+In the 2013 barangay elections, Pacquiao sought a seat in the village council of Labangal in General Santos, where his wife Lorelei was the chairperson.
+He won and became village councilor while his wife was re-elected as chairman.
 He ran under the People's Champ Movement (PCM), a local political party founded by Manny Pacquiao.

-In May 2016, he got 95,052 votes and was proclaimed one of the 12 councilors of General Santos.
+In the 2016 elections, he sought a position in the city council of General Santos and finished 2nd among 36 candidates with 95,052 votes, subsequently being proclaimed one of the 12 councilors of the city.

+House of Representatives (2019–2022)

+For the 2019 general election, he was nominated by OFW Family Club, a political organization seeking party-list representation in the House of Representatives for overseas Filipino workers, as their first nominee.
+The group received only 200,881 votes, amounting to 0.72% of the national vote, which did not meet the 2% threshold required for an automatic seat allocation.
+However, as not all 59 seats were filled through this method, the remaining seats were distributed to parties that, although below the threshold, had garnered sufficient votes to secure a place among the top.
+OFW Family Club was included, albeit positioned near the end of the allocation, leading to Pacquiao being proclaimed as a member of the House of Representatives.

+In the 18th Congress of the Philippines, Pacquiao was a member of the following committees: